HMS Centurion (1911): Armament and armour

-Like the Orion class, the King George Vs were equipped with 10 breech-loading (BL) 13.5 in Mark V guns in five hydraulically powered twin-gun turrets, all on the centreline.
-The turrets were designated 'A', 'B', 'Q', 'X' and 'Y', from front to rear.
-Their secondary armament consisted of 16 BL 4 in Mark VII guns.
+Like the Orion class, the King George Vs were equipped with ten breech-loading (BL) 13.5 in Mark V guns in five hydraulically powered twin-gun turrets, all on the centreline.
+The turrets were called 'A', 'B', 'Q', 'X' and 'Y', from front to rear.
+Their secondary armament consisted of sixteen BL 4 in Mark VII guns.
 Eight of these were mounted in the forward superstructure, four in the aft superstructure, and four in casemates in the side of the hull abreast of the forward main gun turrets, all in single mounts.
-Four 47 mm saluting guns were also carried.
+Four 3-pounder (47 mm) saluting guns were also carried.
 The ships were equipped with three 21-inch (533 mm) submerged torpedo tubes, one on each broadside and another in the stern, for which 14 torpedoes were provided.

 The King George V-class ships were protected by a waterline 12 in armoured belt that extended between the end barbettes.
 Their decks ranged in thickness between 1 in and 4 inches with the thickest portions protecting the steering gear in the stern.
 The main battery turret faces were 11 in thick, and the turrets were supported by 10 in barbettes.